NFTs for Content Creators, Licensees and Copyright Holders

 NFTs provide potentially the largest new market opportunity for copyright holders, licensors and licensees in recent memory.
 Any intellectual property owner would be well advised to closely monitor developments in the field and consider their best path forward.

 Kenneth J. Falcon, Esq. is the Managing Partner of Falcon Rappaport & Berkman LLP.
-He co-chairs the firm’s Emerging Technologies Practice Group with Moish E. Peltz, and chairs the firm’s Real Estate Practice Group.
+He co-chairs the firm’s Digital Assets Practice Group with Moish E. Peltz, and chairs the firm’s Real Estate Practice Group.
 Ken’s practice encompasses both transactional and litigation matters, including Federal practice in Copyright disputes.
 Ken has been advising cryptocurrency related businesses since 2014.

 Moish E. Peltz, Esq. is a Partner at Falcon Rappaport & Berkman LLP.
-He co-chairs the firm’s Emerging Technologies Practice Group with Kenneth J. Falcon, and chairs the firm’s Intellectual Property Practice Group.
+He co-chairs the firm’s Digital Assets Practice Group with Kenneth J. Falcon, and chairs the firm’s Intellectual Property Practice Group.
 Moish’s practice encompasses both transactional and litigation matters, including drafting and litigating IP licenses.
 Moish has been advising cryptocurrency related businesses since 2014.

 More Questions?
 Contact Us!